finbourne/lusid-sdk-java/sdk/docs/CashOfferElection.md

 # CashOfferElection

-CashOfferElection for events for merger events resulting in cash
+Election for events that result in cash via a merger or acquisition

 ## Properties